 ‘These assured, accomplished stories are reports from a world in which unacknowledged dark energies undermine and render hollow our bright, rational self-understanding.
 With passion and intelligence, and rare moral insight, Elleke Boehmer traces the scars left on the psyche by the tortuous histories of the South.’—J.M.
 Coetzee

-Elleke Boehmer’s thrilling new collection of short stories tracks lives across continents from the perspective of the southern hemisphere—its light, its seas, its sensibilities.
+This thrilling new collection of short stories by Elleke Boehmer tracks lives across continents from the perspective of the southern hemisphere—its light, its seas, its sensibilities.

 These are stories of people caught up in a world that tilts seductively, sometimes dangerously, between south and north, between ambition and tradition, between light and dark.
 Her characters are poised to leave or on the point of return; often caught in limbo, haunted by their histories and veering between possibilities.

 From story to story we walk through radically different worlds and journeys packed with hopes and ideals.
-Sharp, tender, and always arresting, these exquisitely written pieces crackle with luminous insights as characters struggle to find contentment—with their pasts, with one another, and with themselves.
+Sharp, tender, and always arresting, these exquisitely written pieces crackle with luminous insights as characters struggle to come to terms—with their pasts, with one another, and with themselves.

 I’d not heard of Elleke Boehmer before To the Volcano turned up, despite the five novels she has under her belt.
 She’s also the author of an acclaimed biography of Nelson Mandela not to mention editor of the bestselling 2004 edition of Baden-Powell’s Scouting for Boys.
 I knew about the latter from Waterstone’s Books Quarterly days but had failed to make the connection.
 Now an Oxford academic, Boehmer was born in South Africa which explains why so many of her stories emanate from the southern hemisphere.